BioInfoAPS/BioInfoAPS.github.io/_optionals/60-bootstrapped_trees.md

 Maximum likelihood tree generation is computationally expensive, but the resulting tree is considered superior to other rapid methods.
-Thus, we'll generate a small number of ML trees.
+Thus, we' usually generate a small number of ML trees (16 in the following example).

 ~~~
 $ raxmlHPC -T 8 -m GTRGAMMA -p 144 -# 16 -s input.fasta -n treeML -w outdir